-- 5.2.1 A proposal from a partner institution to expand delivery of its Sussex-validated courses to another site will be subject to initial approval by the University Executive Group (UEG), following receipt of a business case. - 5.2.2 Following UEG approval to proceed, the centre can be marketed by the partner institution as "subject to approval by the University of Sussex".
-Responsibility for the Institutional Recognition process lies with the University Education Committee (UEC) and the committee will, therefore, also be responsible for the full approval of new delivery centres. - 5.2.3 An initial meeting will take place between ADQE and the partner institution to discuss the process and the timeline for any site visits. - 5.2.4 A panel will be appointed.
-ADQE will co-ordinate the nomination of subject-specialists from the relevant cognate School(s) (or external institution) and the chair of UEC will approve the panel. - 5.2.5 Due diligence documentation, including CVs for all teaching staff, will be gathered by ADQE from the partner institution and a summary document distributed to the panel, highlighting any potential risks that have arisen through this process.
-The addition of an overseas delivery centre to a previously UK-based institution will require additional due diligence checks on the national statutory or regulatory conditions within that country.
+- 5.2.1 A proposal from a Partner Institution to expand delivery of its Sussexvalidated courses to another site will be subject to initial approval by the University Executive Group (UEG), following receipt of a business case. - 5.2.2 Following UEG approval to proceed, the centre can be marketed by the Partner Institution as "subject to approval by the University of Sussex".
+Responsibility for the Institutional Recognition process lies with the Collaborative Provision Approval Committee (CPAC), under delegated authority from Senate, and the committee will, therefore, also be responsible for the full approval of new delivery centres. - 5.2.3 An initial meeting will take place between AQP and the Partner Institution to discuss the process and the timeline for any site visits. - 5.2.4 A panel will be appointed.
+AQP will co-ordinate the nomination of subject-specialists from the relevant cognate School(s) (or external institution). - 5.2.5 Due diligence documentation, including CVs for all teaching staff, will be gathered by AQP from the Partner Institution and a summary document distributed to the panel, highlighting any potential risks that have arisen through this process.
+The addition of an overseas delivery centre to a previously UK-based institution will require additional due diligence checks on

-- 5.2.6 The Finance Division will determine whether the scale or type of expansion warrants any additional financial due diligence.
+- the national statutory or regulatory conditions within that country. - 5.2.6 The Finance Division will determine whether the scale or type of expansion warrants any additional financial due diligence.
 If so, an updated risk report will be produced for the panel. - 5.2.7 A site visit of 2-3 hours will be required where centres are delivering courses that require technical physical resources and/or teaching staff who have not previously delivered Sussex-validated courses.
-This visit will be organised by the ADQE office and will follow a standard format: - Tour of relevant resources - Meeting with the centre's senior management staff - Meeting with teaching staff - Meeting with students (if delivery centre is already established) - Informal feedback of outcome to partner institution - 5.2.8 The panel secretary will produce a report summarising the new delivery centre approval process and the outcome.
-The overall outcome will be formally approved by UEC and communicated in writing to the partner institution. - 5.2.9 Following formal approval the "subject to approval" caveat will be removed from the partner institution's marketing materials.
+This visit will be organised by the AQP office and will follow a standard format: - Tour of relevant resources - Meeting with the centre's senior management staff - Meeting with teaching staff - Meeting with students (if delivery centre is already established) - Informal feedback of outcome to Partner Institution - 5.2.8 The panel secretary will produce a report summarising the new delivery centre approval process and the outcome.
+The overall outcome will be formally approved by CPAC and communicated in writing to the Partner Institution. - 5.2.9 Following formal approval the "subject to approval" caveat will be removed from the Partner Institution's marketing materials.
 The Memorandum of Agreement will be revised to list the additional delivery centre.